Adventures in Coketown, England - 1854

 Now that you've resolved to make the journey, you decide to book a ticket for next week, either to board the HMS Beagle in Calais, France, or to board the HMS Corgi in Dunkerque, France; both routes are scheduled to arrive in Dover, England the morning of March 9th.
 You will need to choose your destination soon, but In the meantime, it wouldn't be a bad idea to brush up on your research before moving on to Level One of your journey.
 In fact, both the HMS Beagle and the HMS Corgi require that all passengers have 15XP Points before boarding the ship for England.

 Select one of the following groups of topics to earn your badge of competency in either Positivism, Utilitarianism, Industrialism, or Social Darwinism (each badge is worth 10XP):

-Once you've selected your option, read about the three suggested topics, and for each of them do one of the following: (1) for each topic, write a paragraph that summarizes the subject matter in question, (2) for each topic, create a visual graphic or "ad" that explains its meaning or significance, or (3) make a short video that explores each topic adequately.
+Once you've selected your option, read about the three suggested topics, and for each of them do one of the following: (1) for each topic, write a paragraph that summarizes the subject matter in question, (2) for each topic, create a visual graphic or "ad" that explains its meaning or significance, or (3) make a brief digital essay that explores each topic adequately.
 Once you've turned it into the Nest to earn your 10 XP, you may depart for your first stop: Roubaix, France - sometimes called "the Manchester of northern France."
 Visit Roubaix to learn a little more about the Industrial Revolution before deciding which route to England to embark upon.
 Bon voyage!